5th Grade Information

 Positive Behavior Intervention and Support (PBIS) is the framework for behavior used throughout our school.
 There are school-wide expectations that correspond with the acronym RISE.
 RISE stands for respect, integrity, self-control, and effort.
 We also teach social-emotional skills to help students meet these expectations.

 In 5th grade, we reward positive behavior.
-Students will track their positive behavior.
+Students can earn “brag boxes” individually or class compliments as a class.
 We will offer frequent rewards for this behavior in the form of special events, activities, and privileges.
 Students will receive consequences for poor choices or behavior.
-You will be contacted by note or phone call for serious or repeated problems with behavior.
+You will be contacted by email or phone call for serious or repeated problems with behavior.

 Snacks and Food

-Fairview Elementary is nut-free.
-Please do not send any food items containing nuts to school with your child.
+Fairview Elementary is no longer a nut-free school and you may send food with nut products this year.
 You are welcome to send store-bought treats for your child’s birthday.
 It is always a good idea to let your child’s teacher know when you plan to do this.

 There is not a designated snack time in our 5th grade schedule.
 Students are welcome to bring in a healthy snack to eat while they are working.
 Please do not send candy.
 Students are strongly encouraged to have a water bottle with them in the classroom.
 This bottle should only contain water.
 Juice or flavored water spills are sticky messes to clean up.